tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ One nearby undead creature (including you if you are undead) heals 10 hit points (champion: 20 hp; epic: 30 hp).

 **Quirk:** Living flesh disgusts you.

 ---

+#### Caerulean

+_Recharge 11+:_ When you roll a natural even hit with an attack that deals lightning damage, gain flight until the end of your next turn.

+**Quirk:** Fascinated with the other blue orbs.

+---

+#### Cobalt

+_Recharge 11+:_ When you roll a natural even miss with an attack that deals lightning damage, the target and the two enemies closest to it take thunder damage equal to your level.

+**Quirk:** Fascinated with the other blue orbs.

+---